Discovering equations from data: symbolic regression in dynamical systems: Applications

-\subsection{Applications}
+To infer dynamical systems using deep learning, ODEFormer, proposed by \citet{DAscoli2023Oct}, is the most up-to-date encoder-decoder transformer method and is supported by an open codebase.
+Compared with early transformer-based algorithms, ODEFormer has the advantage of being able to infer the governing equations of multidimensional systems, in this way proving to be a particularly well-suited method three dimensional systems and others with several independent variables.
+Unlike the aforementioned SR algorithms, ODEFormer operates under a different paradigm: its predictive capability is based on dynamics learned during training on large datasets, allowing the algorithm to probabilistically identify the behavior of several systems, later transferred to the dataset of interest.

+ODEFormer includes 16 attention heads \cite{Vaswani2017Jun} and 512 embedding dimensions, totalling approximately 86 million parameters.
+These parameters were trained using an extensive synthetic dataset from various dynamic systems.
+This data undergo an embedding strategy in which expressions are tokenized and represented as vectors in a space, denoted by $\mathbb{R} ^{((D+1)\times 3)\times d_{emb}}$, where $D$ is the dimension of the original system that generated the data \footnote{$D_{max}=6$ for the pre-trained model used in this study}, and $d_{emb}$ is the embedding dimension associated with the original equation.
+The ability to treat data as a sequence of tokens, a fundamental principle of modern machine translation, is what makes transformer-based algorithms unique compared to other symbolic regression approaches.
+To decode and infer equations, the model uses a beam sampling method \cite{VanGael2008Jul}.

+The authors also propose an extensive dataset for benchmarking their algorithm, named ODEBench \cite{DAscoli2023Oct}.
+In it, 63 equations with varying number of dimensions, with some exhibiting chaotic behavior, are used to ascertain the performance of the trained model and released publicly for future benchmarks.

+\section{Applications}

-The results from applying symbolic regression to multiple domains of knowledge can already be considered an overall positive contribution to science, with several examples to that coming from research done in the last decade.
-Among these contributions are the modeling of climate systems \cite{stanislawska2012modeling}, as well as the search for hybrid algorithms in materials science \cite{wang2019symbolic}.
-For example, \citet{chen2019revealing} employed the method to understand the dynamics of complex ecosystems, whereas \citet{abdellaoui2021symbolic} used symbolic regression modeling in wind speed prediction and \citet{luo2023application} applied them to understand the implied volatility surface in the financial market.
+Symbolic regression has been successfully applied to multiple domains of knowledge over the past decade, providing an overall positive contribution to diverse areas of knowledge.
+Notable examples include climate system modeling \cite{stanislawska2012modeling}, as well the development of hybrid algorithms in materials science \cite{wang2019symbolic}.
+In ecology, \citet{chen2019revealing} employed genetic programming to understand the dynamics of complex ecosystems, while \citet{abdellaoui2021symbolic} used SR modeling in wind speed prediction.
+In finance, \citet{luo2023application} used SR with the objective of understanding the implied volatility surface in the financial market.